ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/what-is-stored-in-exo-mailbox.md

 |Teams    <br/>  |Conversations that are part of a Teams channel are stored in the mailbox that's associated with the Team.
 Conversations that are part of the Chat list in Teams (also called *1 x N chats*) are stored in the mailbox of the users who participate in the chat.
 Additionally, summary information for meetings and calls in a Teams channel are stored in the mailboxes of users who dialed into the meeting or call. <br/> |
 |To-Do  <br/> | Tasks (called *to-dos*, which are saved in to-do lists) in the To-Do app are stored in a user's mailbox.        <br/> |
 ||||

+> [!NOTE]
+> Currently, if a hold is placed on a custodian mailbox in Advanced eDiscovery (Preview), content from Forms and Sway will not be preserved by the hold.